Summary

 Pro MLS tips

 Experienced Microsoft Licensing consultants do not take the License Summary tab data at face value.
-License entitlement calculations from transaction data are so complex that even Microsoft's internal licensing database used to produce the MLS often fails to provide correct summaries.
+Licence entitlement calculations from transaction data are so complex that even Microsoft's internal licensing database used to produce the MLS often fails to provide correct summaries.

 Unresolved quantities (upgrades that the MLS engine failed to apply automatically) always require manual resolution.